AI coaching can help you fight gaslighting

 4. Bring it to HR or management

 Your manager (as long as your manager isn’t the gaslighter) and HR will best know how to handle a gaslighter.
-Bring the evidence that you’ve gathered and let them serve as the third party between you and your gaslighter to ensure this issue gets resolved.
+Bring the evidence you’ve gathered and let them serve as the third party between you and your gaslighter to resolve the issue.
+They should have harassment policies in place to keep you safe.

 5. Avoid the gaslighter as much as possible